Vintage Evening Outerwear

 Carrying a fedora, 1928. |

-the first camp there was further disagreement as to which low hats
+of the low hat there was further disagreement as to which specific

 were appropriate for evening wear.